HackTheBox Administrator

 tekieromucho (Backu)

-We cracked the password tekieromucho
+file with the cracked password tekieromucho

 alexander:UrkIbagoxMyUGw0aPlj9B0AXSea4Sw